claws/digestdb/doc/user/quickstart.rst

 --------

 To start using the Blobdb you need to create a database.
-Let's create a :class:`BlobDB` and tell it to use the current directory.
+Let's create a :class:`DigestDB` and tell it to use the current directory.

 .. code-block:: python

-    from blobdb import BlobDB
+    from digestdb import DigestDB

-    db = BlobDB('.')
+    db = DigestDB('.')

-By default the :class:`BlobDB` will create a file called `blobdb.db` and a directory called `blobdb.data`.
-The `blobdb.db` is a simple SQLite database that stores the categories and digests of the blobs.
-The `blobdb.data` is the top level directory in which all the binary blobs are stored.
+By default the :class:`DigestDB` will create a file called `digestdb.db` and a directory called `digestdb.data`.
+The `digestdb.db` is a simple SQLite database that stores the categories and digests of the blobs.
+The `digestdb.data` is the top level directory in which all the binary blobs are stored.

-The :class:`BlobDB` does not do a whole lot when it is instantiated.
+The :class:`DigestDB` does not do a whole lot when it is instantiated.
 One of the few things it does do is check for a lock file.
-The :class:`BlobDB` uses a lock file to ensure that it has exclusive access to the data otherwise there is a risk of losing synchronisation between the files on disk and those listing in the database.
+The :class:`DigestDB` uses a lock file to ensure that it has exclusive access to the data otherwise there is a risk of losing synchronisation between the files on disk and those listing in the database.

-If the :class:`BlobDB` encounters a lock file when starting up it will report the error and shut down.
+If the :class:`DigestDB` encounters a lock file when starting up it will report the error and shut down.
 The user is left to make the decision of what to do next.

-To actually get the :class:`BlobDB` to create the underlying database so that binary data can be stored you must open the database.
+To actually get the :class:`DigestDB` to create the underlying database so that binary data can be stored you must open the database.

 .. code-block:: python